OVERVIEW: The F.M. Kirby Foundation support a variety of environmental conservation organizations around the United States.

 PROFILE: Fred Morgan Kirby, a five-and-dime merchant, merged his business with Woolworth’s in 1912.
 In 1931, he established the F.M.
 Kirby Foundation to “[i]nvest in opportunities that foster self-reliance or otherwise create strong, healthy communities.”
-The foundation awards grants to support a wide range of interests including education, health and medicine, the arts and humanities, civic and public affairs, religious affairs and welfare and youth organizations.
+The foundation awards grants to support a wide range of interests including education, health and medicine, the arts and humanities, environment and animals, civic and public affairs, religious affairs and welfare and youth organizations.

 The F.M.
 Kirby Foundation does not have a required grant application format; however, grantseekers may submit unsolicited requests for funding by submitting a letter of inquiry (LOI).
 The foundation accepts LOIs on a rolling basis throughout the year.
 Submission made after October 31 are held for grant consideration until the following year.